port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

    The list includes:

-   - `Lambda Function ARN` - the ARN of the exporter's Lambda.
+   - `Lambda Function ARN` - the ARN of the exporter's Lambda;
-   - `Port Credentials Secret ARN` - the ARN of the Port credentials secret.
+   - `Port Credentials Secret ARN` - the ARN of the Port credentials secret;
    - `ConfigBucketName` - the exporter's bucket name.
      :::